ozovalihasan/bewevi/README.md

 ### Prerequisites

-Make sure Node.js is running on your local machine
+Make sure Node.js is running on your local machine.

 ## Setup